JerBouma/FinanceDatabase/README.md

 As a private investor, the sheer amount of information that can be found on the internet is rather daunting.
-Trying to understand what type of companies or ETFs are available is incredibly challenging with there being millions of companies amd derivatives available on the market.
+Trying to understand what type of companies or ETFs are available is incredibly challenging with there being millions of companies and derivatives available on the market.
 Sure, the most traded companies and ETFs can quickly be found simply because they are known to the public (for example, Microsoft, Tesla, S&P500 ETF or an All-World ETF).
 However, what else is out there is often unknown.